mikegcoleman/workshop/readme.md

             }
         )

-4) Type `exit` to close the mongo shell
+4) Close the mongo shell by typing exit

+        exit

 ### 1.3 - Start and test our application

-Now that we`ve installed the application and configured the database, we can now run the application.
+Now that the application is installed and the database configured, the application is ready to be started.

+***Note**: The following steps are performed from the Lightsail instance command line*

 1) Change into the application directory